 What metrics will you use to determine whether or not you met your goal?
 This part is key not only because it encourages you to think about how you measure impact or success, but also because in quantifying our progress, we can then celebrate the small wins towards our even larger wins.
 Anyone on the podcast who has paid off five or six-figure debt is here to send one reminder: just eat it.

 New Year’s goals tend to be ambitious.
 We’re excited.
 Let’s tune it back a little and, instead, set achievable goals.
 We should be able to see a road forward and towards our goals.
 Give yourself a reality check and be honest with yourself.

 Why are we setting this goal?
 What in our current life does it relate to?
 Here, we need to be honest with why we are setting this goal.
 If we cannot identify a point of true relevance to our lives, maybe our goal was influenced by others externally.
 A goal that does not start with you will be significantly harder to carry through.
 Essentially, you want to ask: why does this matter to me right now?

 At the top of 2022, we set an arbitrary timeframe to see them through.
 Our go-to timeframe at the top of the year is usually just: “by the end of this year.”
 Saying this, however, prevents us from actually progressing towards smaller check-in points and measuring impact.

 Write A SMART Goal For Your Dinero

 Breaking up goals into SMART chunks makes them seem doable.
 The road forward is painted, so you will know how to start and keep your eye on the prize (with the prize being whatever is the result).
 Here are some examples of what SMART goals can look like for your dinero:

-In 6 months, I will max out my 2021 Roth IRA by contributing $1,000/month, pulling 50% from my full-time paycheck and the other half from my side hustle paycheck.
+- In 6 months, I will max out my 2022 Roth IRA by contributing $1,000/month, pulling 50% (or $500) from my full-time paycheck and the other half from my side hustle paycheck.